 Google has stepped in and removed 21 applications from its Android Market that could have affected devices running older versions of Android.
-Any devices running Android 2.2.2 or later would have not been affected, but the applications where all created by a publisher called Myournet and where capable of an number of different malicious attacks on your device.
+Any devices running Android 2.2.2 or later would not have been affected, but the applications were all created by a publisher called Myournet and were capable of a number of different malicious attacks on your device.

-Attacks could have included rooting your phone, uploading phone information (including IMEI) to external servers and installing backdoor that allowed additional code to be pulled down and executed on your device.
+Attacks could have included rooting your phone, uploading phone information (including IMEI) to external servers, and installing backdoors that allowed additional code to be pulled down and executed on your device.

 - Falling Down